-Nick Jonas & Priyanka Chopra's Wedding Weekend Details Will Make You Feel Like You Were Invited To Their Big Day
+Nick Jonas & Priyanka Chopra's Wedding Weekend Details Will Make You Feel Like You're There

 After a whirlwind romance — and just four months after the pair confirmed their engagement in August — Nick Jonas and Priyanka Chopra are officially married.
 According to People, the couple tied the knot in a Western ceremony at the Umaid Bhawan Palace in Jodhpur, Rajasthan on Saturday, surrounded by family and friends.